alexszeliga/crowdfunder/README.md

 Crowdfunder’s MVP search posts, filters posts, create post, create user, log in, log out, like post, follow post, comment post

-Post has one creator
+- Post has one name
-Post has one description
+- Post has one creator
-Post has one name
+- Post has one description
-Post has one website
+- Post has one website
-Post has many blogs
+- Post has many blogs
-Post has many pictures
+- Post has many pictures
-Post has many fans
-Post has many comments
+- Post has many comments
-Post has many likes
+- Post has many likes
-Post has many follows
+- Post has many follows

-User has one password
+- User has one password
-User has one email address
+- User has one email address
-User has one name
+- User has one name
-User has one location
+- User has one location
-User has many posts
+- User has many posts
-User has many comments
+- User has many comments

-// user interaction meta
+## user interaction meta

-Comment has one user
+- Comment has one user
-Comment has one post
+- Comment has one post

-Follow has one user
+- Follow has one user
-Follow has one post
+- Follow has one post

-Like has one user
+- Like has one user
-Like has one post
+- Like has one post

 Blogs have one title
 Blogs have one summary